 Thermally Broken Systems

 A wide range of thermally broken systems suitable for double or triple glazing are available varying from rather pedestrian PVC-U glazing bars for the domestic market through to more robust aluminium systems aimed primarily at the commercial sector.
-These systems have thermal breaks that reduce the transfer of heat between inside and outside of the building, thus increasing insulation and reducing the risk of condensation forming on glass roofs.
+These systems have thermal breaks that reduce the transfer of heat between inside and outside of the building, thus increasing insulation and reducing the risk of condensation forming on the glass.
 These systems tend to be suitable for installation up to 800mm glazing bar centres, but rarely provide the non-fragility and/or air-tightness performance required to meet latest building regulations.

-High Performance Sloped Glazing Systems
+High Performance Sloped Roof Glazing Systems

 There are many high performance aluminium systems available for glass roofs that vary from high end stainless steel, linking panel systems, though to sloped curtain walling systems and high performance sloped glazing systems designed specifically for the purpose.
-These systems lend themselves to be used at wide glazing bar centres, typically up to 1200mm wide and offer superior weather, air-tightness and non-fragile performance as the glass roof panels are retained on all four sides.
+These systems lend themselves to be used at wide glazing bar centres, typically up to 1200mm wide and offer superior weather, air-tightness and non-fragile performance as the glass panels are retained on all four sides.
 Look for systems that have been independently tested and provide certification of performance in terms of air-tightness, weather-tightness, thermal performance and non-fragility.

 Frameless Glass Roofs